 As society has become increasingly polarized left versus right, liberal versus conservative, religious versus irreligious, and as technological advances have allowed individuals to exert unprecedented control over the information they consume, ideological internalization has become progressively prevalent.
-Ideological internalization is the integration of an ideology as an identifying component of the individual, which results in binding rigidity of thought.
+Ideological internalization is the integration of an ideology as an identifying component of the individual, resulting in binding rigidity of thought, personalization of critique, and hyper-affective response.

 Perceived criticism often puts us into an emotional state, bypassing the centers of logic and reason, and tapping directly into our emotional centers.
 The emotional center of the brain or limbic system stores previous emotional memories both negative and positive.
 When we receive criticism, it can trigger a negative response based on previous or similar situations in which negative criticism was received.
 The resulting reactions make it virtually impossible to receive the ideological critique as something other than a personal attack.
 The instinct to defend oneself against a perceived attack of character prevents the consideration or acceptance of new information that contradicts the held ideology from occurring.
 For example, when relaying to a supporter of a political candidate what you perceive as objective flaws in the candidate as an individual and/or as an executive, that supporter may instead hear and perceive those critiques as you critiquing them.
 Ideological internalization leads to the conclusion that if they support that candidate, and you believe that candidate to be flawed and incompetent, then you must believe them to be flawed and incompetent as well.
 And, how dare you imply that they are flawed and incompetent.
 Mentioning the child rape scandal in the Catholic church to someone who has experienced an ideological internalization of their Catholicism may result in a defensive response like: “are you accusing me of supporting child rape?”